GEO4171 – Floods and landslides

 Schedule, syllabus and examination date

+The course is split into three parts focusing on the most common geohazards in Norway: floods, landslides and avalanches.
 Extreme precipitation, flooding and landslides are ultimately connected and the course discusses floods and landslide hazards.
 The course introduces different types of floods, and further addresses extreme value theory, flood frequency analysis, and risk and uncertainty analyses.
 In the second part the course describes landslides hazard, introduces tools and methods to collect landslide data, to analyze the slope stability and to predict risk areas.
-The course includes 1 field trip to a selected site.
+The final part of the course provides an introduction to snow avalanche mechanics and dynamics and modelling of the those.
+It further provides an overview of avalanche forecasting and mitigation.
+The course includes 1 day field trips to a selected sites and a 3 days excursion."

 After this course students are expected to have competence in: